robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - `$308K x 340M = $104.7 x 10^3 (KxM) = $104.7 x 10^(3+3+6) = $104.7 x 10^12 = $104.7T`

-Which is an astinionishing $308K pro-capite, including newborns and 99yo elder, while the U.S. public debt is going to face a huge $8T maturity wall in 2026.
+Which is an astonishing $308K pro-capite, including newborns and 99yo elder, while the U.S. public debt is going to face a huge $8T maturity wall in 2026.
 Unless they manage to renew that part of their debt or cut down it, the U.S. will be technically in default.
 Do you remember the triple-A too-big-to-fail Leman & Brother?

 ---